How to spot the signs of internal hemorrhoids

 Internal Hemorrhoids – can I just ignore them?

 If you maintain a healthy, high fibre diet and keep physically active then the internal hemorrhoid shouldn’t cause you too much trouble.
 The main reason they can worsen tends to be lifestyle related.
-It’s all a matter of how much pressure that your hemorrhoid is subjected to.
+It’s all a matter of how much pressure your hemorrhoid is subjected to.

 If you suffer with constipation on a regular basis then the extra effort to open your bowels can have an effect on your hemorrhoid.